seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 ### 4.SENet

-SENet(Squeeze-Excitation-Net): explicitly model the interdependencies between the channels of convolutional features **squeeze** operation: Each of the learned filters operates with a local receptive field and consequently each unit of the transformation output U is unable to exploit contextual information **outside** of this region, To mitigate this problem, we propose to squeeze global spatial information into a channel descriptor.
+SENet(Squeeze-Excitation-Net): **explicitly model the interdependencies between the channels** of convolutional features.
+It is made up of two operations.

+**squeeze** operation: Each of the learned filters operates with a local receptive field and consequently each unit of the transformation output U is unable to exploit contextual information **outside** of this region, To mitigate this problem, we propose to squeeze **global spatial information** into a channel descriptor.
 This is achieved by using global average pooling to generate channel-wise statistics.

 **excitation** operation is to ensure that multiple channels are allowed to be emphasised (rather than enforcing a one-hot activation).
 To meet these criteria, we opt to employ a simple gating mechanism with a sigmoid activation:

 <div class="imgcap">